eddmann/eddmann.github.io/_posts/2014/2014-03-14-parallel-summation-in-java.md

 }
 ```

-Looking at the implementation above you will notice that I have taken advantage of static functionality to combine both the sum and thread instances required to complete the task.
+Looking at the implementation above, you will notice that I have taken advantage of static functionality to combine both the sum and thread instances required to complete the task.
 Calling 'parallelSum' with a single argument (being the specified array), the system is queried on how many available processing cores are present.
 We then create 'Summation' instances that are supplied with the low and high range of indexes within the subject array they are required to process.
 These are then started and subsequently joined into the main thread for the final round of partial sum addition to complete the process.